-6 Intangible Assets
+7 Intangible Assets

-The increase of intangible assets by €158.9 million during the three months ended March 31, 2023 is mainly due to licenses acquired that meet the definition of identifiable assets in the amount of €158.0 million in connection with the License and Collaboration Agreements entered into between us and Duality Biologics (Suzhou) Co.
-Ltd., Shanghai, China, in March 2023.
+The increase in intangible assets by €507.0 million from December 31, 2022 to September 30, 2023 was mainly related to the acquisition of InstaDeep (see Note 5) and licenses fulfilling the definition of identifiable assets in the amount of €328.9 million acquired in connection with the license and collaboration agreements entered into between us and Duality Biologics (Suzhou) Co.
+Ltd., Shanghai, China, in March 2023 and August 2023 as well as the license and collaboration agreement entered into between us and OncoC4 Inc., Rockville (Maryland), United States, in April 2023.

-7 Financial Assets and Financial Liabilities
+8 Financial Assets and Financial Liabilities